mewdev/mewdev/README.md

-### 👋 Welcome to my code lair.
-I'm Michał.
+### 👋 Hello there, welcome to my code lair!

-Passionate Junior Front-End Developer with an artistic background 🚀.
-I strive to turn my creative ideas into engaging and aesthetically-pleasing user experiences.
-Crafting beautiful and functional websites is my forte.
+I'm Michal, a passionate junior front-end developer with an artistic background.
+I enjoy turning creative ideas into functional and engaging applications using the latest best practices in modern frontend development.
+Here are some details about me and what I can bring to the table:

 ### 🛠️ Tech Stack:
 - HTML, CSS, JavaScript